- Affordability, property resale potential and rental values, and transport costs are all affected by a home’s placement in a school catchment area.

 For families with school-going children, it is becoming increasingly important to do your homework before choosing a suburb in which to buy your new home.

-“Affordability, property resale potential and rental values, and transport costs are all affected by a home’s placement in a school catchment area,” says Marius Tinney-Crook, Provincial Sales Manager at ooba, South Africa’s largest home loan comparison service.
+“Affordability, property resale potential and rental values, and transport costs are all affected by a home’s placement in a school catchment area,” says Marius Tinney-Crook, from ooba Home Loans, South Africa’s largest home loan comparison service.

 According to Tinney-Crook, a property close to a good school can boost its value by as much as 40%.
 “These homes don’t just maintain their value year on year but demand actually drives up prices as there are only so many located in the catchment areas of good schools.